howl-editor/howl/site/source/getit.md

 make PREFIX=~/.local install
 ```

-*NB: If you install to a non-standard location, your desktop environment might not pick
+*NB: If you install to a non-standard location, your desktop environment might
-up on the fact that Howl is installed, and the application icon will look ugly.*
+not pick up on the fact that Howl is installed, and the application icon will
+look ugly as the result.*

 ### Tracking the latest from Github